shaqran39/MDSI-streamlit-app/README.md

 - **File name: app.py**

-    - This is the file that holds the GET function of the requests module for retrieving content from an API.
+    - This is the file that holds everything needed to make the streamlit webapp.
+The file reference the above mentioned files and thier functions to create functionality within the streamlit app.

+    -